Hunting Seasons {{What and When Are They?}}

 What are the hunting seasons?
 There is ALWAYS something to hunt.
 Seriously.
 365 days a year!
 Every state and county has its own seasons for hunting each animal species.
 So, if you’re heading out to hunt, do your research.
 There are lots of details and it changes from county to county and then again each year.

 A hunting season is a time allowed by a state to lawfully harvest an animal to be taken with a specific method (rifle, archery, muzzleloader).
 Whether it’s dove, deer or turkey, or archery or rifle, there’s a season for most species and methods of take.
-If there is not a season for a particular animal, such as hogs, coyotes, and exotics, you can harvest those year-round, but always check your state’s regulations.
+If there is not a season for a particular animal, such as hunting hogs, coyotes, and exotics, you can harvest those year-round, but always check your state’s regulations.

 Hunting Seasons